-After completing pin on disk testing, we typically conduct mass-loss evaluations and differential analysis of test fluids to characterize wear properties.
-In addition, a contact profilometer can be utilized to evaluate the changes in surface topography due to articulation.
+After completing pin on disk testing, our Engaged Experts conduct mass-loss evaluations and particulate analyses of test fluids to characterize wear debris.
+In addition, profilometry can be utilized to evaluate the changes in surface topography due to articulation.
 Metallurgical evaluations of the post-test wear scarring can also be performed.
 In some cases, we can also introduce third body debris to characterize wear under real-world worst-case conditions.